garifollinad/MiroNote/README.md

 - One-activity-based-app is done following Google's best practice.
 And smooth navigation between fragments is made.
 - Following DRY principle, I made custom views to avoid duplicated views.

-P.S.
-Screenshots of three states(no/some/all words found) are attached to repository.
-Thanks.

 Dinara Garifollina